By simulating riding, but out of the cold and dark, a turbo trainer or indoor trainer lets you keep fit when it's too nasty to ride outside.

 There's been an explosion in the last few years of 'smart' trainers that hook up to your computer or television and display 3D or real world video so you can ride your favourite Alpine mountain or Belgian pavé.
 They automatically adjust the resistance based on the virtual terrain and can make time spent on a turbo trainer a lot more fun.

-Look out for a trainer with FE-C compatibility as well as standard computer and phone connections like ANT+ and Bluetooth.
+Look out for a trainer with ANT+ FE-C compatibility (the communications protocol that the app uses to control the trainer) as well as standard computer and phone connections like ANT+ and Bluetooth.